|

 which lead into them.
 Our equivalent is the Nantwich Aqueduct which

-carries the Shropshire Union Canal over the A534 Chester Road,
+carries the Shropshire Union Canal over the A51 Chester Road,

 leading to Chester, North Wales and - via a turn-off - Wrexham.

-town's "gateway" above and right are as seen by motorists leaving
+town's "gateway" (right) is as seen by motorists leaving

 Nantwich.
 The other side of it - the side which greets motorists -